dolanmiu/Charting-Library---Angular-2.0-Seed-Project/README.md

 ## Getting started

-Create two sym links to the ChartIQ library js and css folders within a chartiq_library directory.
+Create two symbolic links to the ChartIQ library js and css folders within a chartiq_library directory.
 The new file structure addition should be "chartiq_library/js" and "chartiq_library/css"

 ```npm intstall```

 ```npm start```